To Publications, Talks, News, Home Page

 Honors and Awards

-Slightly Longer Bio
+Slightly Longer Bio (Outdated)

 Onur Mutlu is a Professor of Computer Science at ETH Zurich.
 He is also associated with the Information Technology and Electrical Engineering department.
 He is also an Adjunct Professor of Electrical and Computer Engineering at Carnegie Mellon University, where he, until recently, held the Dr. William D. and Nancy W. Strecker Early Career Professorship.
 He leads the SAFARI Research Group.